KeithRieck/PixelStrip_CircuitPython/documentation/p020_pixelstrip_intro.md

 PixelStrip is a [CircuitPython](https://circuitpython.org/) module for controlling WS2812 RGB LEDs microcontroller boards, including the [Raspberry Pi Pico](https://www.raspberrypi.com/products/raspberry-pi-pico/).
 These LEDs are also known as  [NeoPixels](https://learn.adafruit.com/adafruit-neopixel-uberguide).
 The PixelStrip library allows you to add Animations to the strip.
 Multiple strips can have separate animations that run in parallel.

 Wire up your Neopixels (WS2812B LEDs) to power, ground, and digital input.
 In the following example we will use `board.GP15` for digital input.
+The red power wire usually connects to a pin labeled "VCC", the black ground wire connects to a pin named "GND", and the digital input wire connects to "IN".

 ![pixelstrip_setup](./img/pixelstrip_setup_pico.png)